-Ear buds are available for attendees to request at the registration desk.
+Ear plugs are available for attendees to request at the registration desk.

-Stimming devices (tangles) are available in the quiet room and at the registration desk.
+Stim tools (tangles) are available in the quiet room and at the Membership Booth by the Registration Desk.

 A large park is next to the West Building of the Vancouver Convention Centre just outside of the Thurlow doors that can serve as a service animal relief area.